 How the library helps

-Susan Moore, who had just started a new job at the SDCL, saw the need and had no clear idea what she or the library could do about it.
+Susan Moore, who had just started a new job at the SDCL, saw the need and had no clear idea of what she or the library could do about it.
 The library’s director encouraged her to look for a solution, even though it seemed not to be a typical library responsibility and even though the library faced steep budget cuts of its own.

 Soon enough, Moore and the HOC found each other.
 Libraries have meeting rooms with the infrastructure necessary for both seminar sessions and private consultations.
 Libraries enjoy great credibility in the communities they serve.
 HOC for its part made sure that its volunteer professionals did not solicit business or even hand out cards.